Ballad Health

 Ballad Health is a chain of hospitals headquartered in Johnson City, Tennessee.
-It includes facilities in Tennessee and Virginia.
-Some of its locations are also urgent care centers and primary care locations.
-They operate a blood bank, named Marsh Regional Blood Center.
+It includes 20 hospitals, including Niswonger Children's Hospital and Woodridge Psychiatric Hospital, and numerous outpatient facilities in Tennessee and Virginia including urgent care centers and primary care locations.
+They operate a blood bank named Marsh Regional Blood Center.
 The healthcare system's website states that its service area includes 29 counties, some of which are in Kentucky and North Carolina.

-The current Chairman, President and Chief Executive Officer of Ballad Health is Alan Levine.
-Levine's compensation for 2023 was $3,557,360 plus $247,091 in other payments.
-Under Levine's leadership, Ballad's strategy has included closing many healthcare centers in rural areas, which has led to a healthcare monopoly across the region.
-Levine also previously co-chaired the healthcare transition for Governor Rick Scott, whose company was fined a record $1.7 Billion for Medicare and Medicaid fraud.
+In 2018 Ballad was formed through a Certificate of Public Advantage (COPA) by the State of Tennessee (and a Cooperative Agreement in Virginia) which allowed for the merger of Mountain States Health Alliance and Wellmont Health System.
+The Federal Trade Commission opposed the merger.

+Under the COPA, Ballad has closed or converted several rural facilities with approval from the Tennessee and Virginia departments of health.
+Some community members and local officials have expressed concerns about the consolidation of facilities.
+In December 2025, S&P Global revised Ballad Health's credit outlook to positive.

 History

-Ballad Health was created in 2018 when Mountain States Health Alliance and Wellmont Health Systems agreed to merge together through the issuance of a certificate of public advantage (COPA) in Tennessee and a similar document known as a cooperative agreement in Virginia.
+Ballad Health was created in 2018 when Mountain States Health Alliance and Wellmont Health Systems agreed to merge together through the issuance of a certificate of public advantage (COPA) in Tennessee and a cooperative agreement in Virginia.

 Lee County Community Hospital, which had closed in 2013, was reopened by Ballad Health in July 2021.

-Dennis Barry, who consulted for the Southwest Virginia Health Authority as a monitor, stated that the Ballad merger meant that healthcare access in portions of Virginia did not collapse during the COVID-19 pandemic.
+Dennis Barry, a monitor for the Southwest Virginia Health Authority, stated that the Ballad merger may have prevented many Virginians from losing health care during the COVID-19 pandemic.

-In 2022, they started a virtual urgent care option.
+In 2022, Ballad Health launched a virtual urgent care option.

-In August, 2023, they posted their first net operating loss for the fiscal year 2023 with a loss of 40 million dollars.

-Service area

-The system's official service area includes the following counties in the Appalachian region: